 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.

 I love my vintage biscuit cutter because its sharp edge cuts through the dough easily, plus it has a little handle for holding the cutter.
 You can always use a drinking glass to cut out biscuits, but the biscuit cutter works best for me.

 What’s new?
 Check out my Life, Love, and Good Food Store on Amazon!
 Thanks so much for being a part of our community!

 When making any kind of Southern biscuits, always remember that you only need to knead the dough 4 to 5 times.
 More than that and the biscuits will get tough.
 Also, don’t be afraid to get your hands dirty — it’s easier to mix the butter into the dough with your fingers!

 If you like this recipe, please do me a favor and give it a 5-star rating!

 - 2 tablespoons baking powder

 - 1 cup buttermilk

-Preheat oven to 425 degrees.
-Lightly coat baking sheet with cooking spray; set aside.
+- Preheat oven to 425 degrees.
+Lightly coat baking sheet with cooking spray.

-In a large bowl, whisk together the first 3 ingredients.
-Cut in butter with a pastry blender or fork until crumbly.
+- Use a pastry cutter or fork to mix in the butter until crumbly.
 (Use your fingers to break up any large clumps of butter.)